Close Banner

 The Ins and Outs of Disneyland Dining Reservations

-Inside This Post Inside This Post
+Inside This Post

 You frog fans know we're all about vacation and theme park planning, especially when it comes to Disneyland.
 So it's no surprise that we're all about making Disneyland dining reservations as soon as our booking window opens up.
 While getting last-minute Disneyland dining reservations isn't quite as hard as it sometimes is at Walt Disney World, those who plan in advance have an advantage over those who do not.
-Dining windows are filling up 60 days out (usually at 6 a.m.).
+Dining windows are filling up 60 days out (usually at 6 a.m.
+PT).
 Some locations are harder to get into than others (cough, cough ...
 Blue Bayou and Carthay Circle).
 And with dining still in high demand, it's especially important to plan ahead.

 The Ins and Outs of Disneyland Dining Reservations - Lobster Nachos